clnvnnt/Alfa/Grass_classification_workflow_p.md

 building/construction; Landsat; GRASS GIS; pixel based classification; OBIA.

 ### Introduction
 This article explores two strategies for the identification of pixels corresponding to built-up areas in multispectral images of medium spatial resolution.
 Pixel-based classifiers and object-oriented satellite image analysis have been widely used and compared for the determination of urban features in medium-resolution multispectral images.
 As discussed in several investigations (i.e. Tadesse et al. 2012; Waqar et al. 2012), the classification of urban features presents difficulties due to the variability of the materials used, the diversity of spectral responses encountered, and the similarity of these responses to natural features such as rock outcrops and bare soil.
-Although there are numerous proposals on how to approach this issue / problem, the procedures cannot be extrapolated to other areas without a prior evaluation of the performance obtained.
+Although there are numerous proposals on how to approach this problem, the procedures cannot be extrapolated to other areas without a prior evaluation of the performance obtained.
 This tutorial presents a workflow created to compare, with GRASS GIS, the performance of two different classification strategies of medium resolution multispectral imagery, for the determination of built-up area within the case study (Figure 1).
 The classification techniques used were unsupervised pixel-based classification by classifying with four classes and subsequently reclassifying to two classes corresponding to "Built-up", "Non built-up"; and supervised object-based image analysis (OBIA) through Machine Learning.

 ![Figure 1.
 Steps followed to achieve the goals proposed in GRASS GIS.](https://github.com/dcstlln/Alfa/blob/RGrass/WorkFlow.jpg)